Venkat3103/Fetch_DE_Challenge/README.md

 <br /><br />
 The script is designed to be run as a standalone Python application, which is executed on a local development environment in a docker container.
 Pre-existing docker images are used, which are further used to build the docker containers that run the application.

+Further with more time, I would explore other encryption/hashing mechanisms, deploy this on AWS, and look at ways to orchestrate the flow and manage the dependencies between the services present.
+Explore other services that are new to the market that could perform the same task with better efficiency.

 ## Questions
 <b> 1.
 How would you deploy this application in production?</b>
  * Move towards more sophisticated ways of transforming data.
 Meaning, say using a Glue Job with PySpark which will support distributed processing.
 This is useful when handling high-volume complex JSON data.